guna81/ollama-rag-webui/README.md

 # Ollama Web UI

-A Web UI for ollama api, Built using Next.js.
+A Web UI for ollama api with RAG support, Built using Next.js and Django.

 ## Screenshots